rguptaaccountcontrol/HttpPlatformHandler/README.md

 That is the setup.
-After that to test go to the browser and type the URL, in this case https://localhost/Firstpgm or http://localhost/Firstpgm.
+After that to <b>test</b> go to the browser and type the URL, in this case https://localhost/Firstpgm or http://localhost/Firstpgm.
 Use https or http based on how the IIS is setup.

-To see the NodeJs pgm called app.js open it in  firstPgm folder.
+<b>To see the NodeJs pgm called app.js open it in  firstPgm folder.</b>